 The studies all agree that curcumin is most effective when consumed with some other agent that boosts its absorption.
 The preferred booster is piperine, the active compound in black pepper.
 This is exactly what is used in ZYN.

 By combining the recommended daily dose of curcumin with the absorption-boosting power of piperine, our hope is to bring curcumin benefits to a wider range of people.
-The science isn’t conclusive just yet, but we have every reason to believe that curcumin has a number of benefits for both mental and physical health.

 *These statements have not been evaluated by the Food and Drug Administration.
 The products are not intended to diagnose, treat, cure, or prevent any disease.